Table of contents of the article:

 As they often say, “the important thing is that it works”.
 The main thing is to achieve the desired result as efficiently and conveniently as possible.

 Try changing the DBMS between MySQL to Percona Server or MariaDB.

 If you are experiencing poor performance from your SQL queries against MySQL, one of the options to consider may be to consider using alternatives such as Percona Server or MariaDB.

-Both solutions, Percona Server and MariaDB, are fully compatible with MySQL and can be easily installed on most platforms.
-However, it is important to conduct proper load tests before making any significant changes to your database installation.
-This will allow you to evaluate whether any of these alternatives can actually lead to a performance improvement based on the specific needs of your system.
-It is strongly recommended to carry out the tests in conditions of use as similar as possible to the real ones, in order to evaluate the impact of the changes on your application and ensure a smooth transition.
+Both Percona Server and MariaDB are fully compatible with MySQL, making them easily deployable on many platforms.
+However, it is essential to do proper load testing before making any major changes to your database environment.
+This will allow you to evaluate whether these alternatives can actually lead to a performance improvement based on the specific needs of your system.
+It is strongly recommended to carry out the tests in conditions of use as similar as possible to the real ones, in order to evaluate the effect of the changes on your application and ensure a smooth transition.